Jason Steele (footballer)

 Steele progressed through Middlesbrough's youth system, signing his first professional contract with the Premier League club in 2009.
 He made his professional footballing debut while on loan at League Two side Northampton Town during the 2009–10 season.
-Steele made his Middlesbrough debut in the 2010–11 season, and eventually became their first-choice goalkeeper within their Championship campaign, after being relegated from the top flight the season before last.
-Steele represented England at all youth levels; his positive performances led him to being called up to the Great Britain Olympic team for the 2012 Summer Olympic Games held in London, making a singular appearance against Brazil at the Riverside Stadium.
-Steele maintained his role at Middlesbrough for three seasons, though the arrivals of Dimitrios Konstantopoulos and Tomás Mejías in the 2013–14 season saw Steele's position at the club become threatened; he left at the end of that season.
+Steele made his Middlesbrough debut in the 2010–11 Championship season, eventually becoming first-choice goalkeeper.
+Steele represented England at all youth levels.
+He was called up for the Great Britain Olympic team at the London 2012 Summer Olympic Games, making a singular appearance against Brazil.
+Steele left Middlesbrough at the end of the 2013–14 season after losing his place in the starting lineup.

-In the 2014–15 season, Steele joined fellow Championship club Blackburn Rovers on loan.
-He then signed for them on a permanent basis at the beginning of the 2015 winter transfer window.
-He quickly established himself as their first-choice goalkeeper though in the 2016–17 season, Blackburn were relegated to League One, which culminated in Steele's departure to Sunderland, who were newly relegated to the Championship for the 2017–18 league campaign.
-Steele's tenure at Sunderland was a sour note: he lost his intended role of first-choice goalkeeper to Robbin Ruiter and then Lee Camp and the club were relegated to League One at the end of the season, which meant that both Sunderland and Steele (as a player) had suffered two consecutive relegations.
-The events of the season led to a Netflix documentary entitled Sunderland 'Til I Die being produced, which was released in December 2018.
+At the start of the 2014–15 season, Steele joined Championship club Blackburn Rovers on loan.
+He signed for them permanently during the 2015 winter transfer window.
+He established himself as their first-choice goalkeeper in the 2016–17 season, Blackburn were relegated to League One, which culminated in Steele's departure to Championship side Sunderland.

-He left Sunderland after one season, joining Brighton & Hove Albion of the Premier League serving as back-up, where he eventually made his Premier League debut in November 2021.
+He left Sunderland after one season, joining Brighton & Hove Albion in the Premier League.
+Serving as back-up, he eventually made his Premier League debut in November 2021.